useflyyer/flyyer-js/README.md

   project: "website-com",
   // The current path of your website (by default it's `/`).
   path: "/path/to/product",

+  // [Optional] Keep and re-use your current image.
+  default: product["image"],

   // [Optional] In case you want to provide information that is not present in your page set it here.
   variables: {